 Climate mitigation seeks to curb global warming by preventing or reducing greenhouse gas (GHG) emissions into the atmosphere.
 The more GHGs released, the hotter our planet gets.
-The City's Climate Action Plan addresses climate mitigation.
+The City's Climate Action Plan and Corporate Energy and Emissions Management Plan: 2019-2024 address climate mitigation.